 The Baptism Ceremony

 Because Sunday is the day of the Lord’s Resurrection, it is the preferred day for Baptism.
-At St. Bernard’s Catholic Church Baptisms generally take place immediately after the Sunday (or Saturday Vigil) Mass that your family prefers.
+At St. Henry’s Catholic Church Baptisms generally take place immediately after the Sunday (or Saturday Vigil) Mass that your family prefers.
 There are certain Sundays on which it is difficult to celebrate Baptism because of the length of the Mass (on Palm Sunday, for example) or because our priests have other obligations – but a Baptism can be scheduled on almost any weekend of the year.

 It is customary (but not obligatory) that the child to be baptized wears white garments for the ceremony.
 Everything else required for the ceremony is supplied by the parish.

 Everyone is welcome to attend the Mass and the Baptism.
 If you have non-catholic relatives or friends who would prefer not to attend the Mass, they are most welcome to come after Mass for the Baptism.